Sony and reMarkable’s dueling e-paper tablets are strange but impressive beasts

 Both support a stylus and fingertip for input; both have an unlit monochrome screen; both are refreshingly thin and light (350 grams, 6-7mm thick); both have their own dedicated app; and both aspire to replace printed documents and scrolling through PDFs on your laptop.
 (Both are also rather expensive.)

 Yet there are clear differences between the two: Sony’s Digital Paper Tablet DPT-RP1 (I’ll call it the DPT) is the size of an A4 sheet of paper, which combined with its lightness makes it somehow alarming.
 It’s hard to believe it’s an actual device.
-The reMarkable, on the other hand, is smaller (about 10×7″) and a triplet of buttons on its lower bezel invite interaction.
+The reMarkable, on the other hand, is smaller (about 10″x7″) and a triplet of buttons on its lower bezel invite interaction.
 It’s equally light, but doesn’t give off that “how’d they make this thing” vibe.
 At least, not yet.

 The short version of each device’s story: